Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - Delete posts - As a signed in user I can delete my posts so that I can remove them from the website.
 - Feedback messages - As a user I get messages back after I perform an action so that I know whether i have completed the action correctly.
 - Landing page - As a site user I can go to the landing page so that I can see the purpose of the website.
+- highlight active page - as a site user I can see the active page highlighted so that I know what page I am on.